dragosionel/SwiftCodeKata/README.md

 ## Problems to solve

+### Numbers

+- Pick a random number

+- For a number find the square root, power, round, round up, round down, round with 2 decimals, [Bankers Rounding](https://wiki.c2.com/?BankersRounding).
+[Solutions](numbers/NumbersPlayground.playground)

+- For two numbers, find the minumum, average (be sure the result is the same type as the input, for example for 1.0 and 2.0, result is 1.5, for 1 and 2, result is 1), LCM (Least Common Multiple), GCM (Greatest Common Factor)

+- For an array of numbers, find the minimum, maximum, average, median

 ### Date

 - Format a date: Display the current date in the following format: `9:30am / July 20, 2020`. (note it is `am` and not `AM`).
 [Solution](date/extract-date)

 - Extract a date from a string: Convert a date in the format `9:30am / July 20, 2020` into a Date object.
 [Solution](date/format-date)

 ### Search algorithm: Find more [here](https://github.com/raywenderlich/swift-algorithm-club)